top of page

 Yes, turning off the main water supply can prevent further damage until a plumber arrives.

-1. What causes slab leaks in homes?
+What causes slab leaks?

 Common causes include soil shifting, pipe corrosion, high water pressure, and aging plumbing systems.

-1. How can I prevent slab leaks?
+How can I prevent slab leaks in the future?

 Regular plumbing inspections, maintaining proper water pressure, and addressing early warning signs can help prevent slab leaks.